What is a veterinarian?

 Animal welfare veterinarians specialize in overall animal well-being, combining scientific knowledge with ethical and societal values.

-Veterinary behaviorists study animal behavior, develop and use behavior modification techniques, and use medications to treat behavioral issues in animals.
+Veterinary behaviorists study animal behavior, develop and use behavior modification techniques, and use medications to treat animal behavioral issues.

 Veterinary dentists diagnose and treat animals for conditions related to the teeth and the oral cavity.
 They may perform advanced surgical extractions of teeth or root canals.